Maasilamani: Critical reception

 A critic from Chennai Online wrote, "Maasilamani is an unpretentious attempt at a masala film sans logic or finesse.
 Nevertheless, it works as an entertainer with comic elements, helped by the chemistry between lead pair Nakulan and Sunaina and twists in the tale".
 Pavithra Srinivasan of Rediff.com wrote, "It might be run-of-the-mill, but Maasilamani does have its enjoyable moments.
 If you want to kill a couple of hours, here's the flick for you".
 Malathi Rangarajan of The Hindu wrote, "Finding his way into a rather arresting romantic arena, writer-director R.N.R.
 Manohar holds the viewer’s attention for quite a while.
 Sad that the interesting ascent climaxes in a run-of-the-mill finale".

+Box office

+The film opened at number 1 at the Chennai box office.
+The trade attributed this "decent opening" to aggressive campaigning of the film on television.